-P5553 Sports Psychology Contact Hours: 18 $(9 \times 2 \text{ hour lectures including class discussion and case presentations})$ Prerequisites: An understanding of behavioural sciences equivalent to second year undergraduate level.
-Content: This unit explores psychological aspects of training, performance, competition and rehabilitation following injury or illness.
-The subject investigates the role of games and sports in development of personality, the concept of self and social development; factors which influence motivation and performance; the concept of stress in relation to performance, and psychological reaction to injury, ageing and ill-health.
-Assessment: 2,500 word written assignment.
+P5553 Sports Psychology Contact Hours: 12 (lectures including class discussion and case presentations) Prerequisite: An understanding of behavioural sciences equivalent to BS100.
+Content: This subject explores psychological aspects of training, performance, competition and rehabilitation following injury or illness.
+The subject investigates the role of games and sports in development of personality, the concept of self and social development, factors which influence motivation and performance, the concept of stress in relation to performance, and psychological reaction to injury, ageing and ill-health.
+Assessment: 1,500 word written assignment.

-P5562 Biomechanics and Kinesiology

-Contact Hours: 30 (20 \times 1 hour lectures; 2 \times 1 hour and 2 \times 2 hour laboratory sessions;

-4 x 1 hour student presentations)

-Corequisite: P5661

-Content: This unit gives students detailed knowledge of kinesiology and biomechanics as a basis for clinical expertise in manipulative therapy.
+References: Advice on references will be provided at the commencement of teaching.
+P5562 Biomechanics and Kinesiology Contact Hours: 24 (lectures, class presentations) Corequisite: P5661 Content: This subject gives students detailed knowledge of kinesiology and biomechanics as a basis for clinical expertise in manipulative therapy.
 Includes study of physical concepts and quantities, tissue rheology, joint lubrication, MacConaill's geometry and regional kinesiology of spinal and peripheral joints.
 Assessment:

-Seminar presentation - satisfactory/unsatisfactory 1,200 word written report - satisfactory/unsatisfactory laboratory report 1,200 words - satisfactory/unsatisfactory Students must achieve a satisfactory standard in each component References: Advice on references will be proded at the commencement of teaching.
-P5563 Psychological Aspects of Pain Management in Physiotherapy Practice Contact Hours: 18 (lectures, discussions) Prerequisites: Nil Content: This unit increases students' knowledge of psychological factors that influence pain experience and approaches to pain management.
-The unit includes social aspects of pain; learning processes; measurement of pain; relaxation hypnosis and biofeedback in pain management and placebo effects.
+Seminar presentation - 40% Written assignments x 2 - 60% References: Advice on references will be provided in class.
+P5563 Psychological Aspects of Pain Management in Physiotherapy Contact Hours: 18 (lectures, discussions) Prerequisite: Nil Content: This subject increases students' knowledge of psychological factors that influence pain experience and approaches to pain management.
+The unit includes social aspects of pain, learning processes, measurement of pain, relaxation hypnosis and biofeedback in pain management and placebo effects.
 Assessment: 1,500 word assignment.

-References: ELTON D, STANLEY G and BURROWS G 1983 Psychological control of pain Sydney, Grune and Stratton EVANS F J 1974 The placebo response in pain reduction In J.J.
+References: ELTON D. STANLEY G and BURROWS G 1983 Psychological control of pain Sydney, Grune and Stratton EVANS F J 1974 The placebo response in pain reduction In J.J.
 Bonica (ed.)
-Advances in Neurology 4 289-296 FLOR, H HAAG, G TURK, D C and KOEHLER H 1983 Efficacy of EMG biofeedback, pseudo therapy and conventional medical treatment for chronic rheumatic back pain Pain 17 21-31 NOWEN A and BUSH C 1984 The relationship between paraspinai EMG and chronic low back pain Pain 20 109-123 Further references, will be provided at the commencement of teaching.

-P5572 Growth and Development

-Contact Hours: 12 (6 × 2 hour lectures including class discussion)

-Prerequisite: BL584

-Content: This unit provides advanced knowledge of development and function of biological systems from foetal life to adulthood: repair, regeneration and maturation processes; measurement of growth and biological indices of maturity; and biological factors affecting growth and development of the individual as a member of the family.
-Topics covered include prenatal factors affecting family development, parent and parent/baby interaction, and psychological and social growth and development.
+Advances in Neurology 4 289-296 FLOR, H HAAG, G TURK, D C and KOEHLER H 1983 Efficacy of EMG bioleedback, pseudo therapy and conventional medical treatment for chronic rheumatic back pain Pain 17 21-31 NOWEN A and BUSH C 1984 The relationship between paraspinal EMG and chronic low back pain Pain 20 109-123 Further references will be provided at the commencement of teaching.
+P5572 Growth and Development Contact Hours: 12 (lectures and class discussion) Prerequisite: Nil Content: This subject provides advanced knowledge of development and function of biological systems from foetal life to adulthood: repair, regeneration and maturation processes; measurement of growth and biological indices of maturity; and biological factors affecting growth and development of the individual as a member of the family.
+Topics include prenatal factors affecting family development, parent and parent/baby interaction, and psychological and social growth and development.
 Assessment: Written assignment 1,500 words.

-References: Advice on references will be provided at the commencement of teaching

-P5581 Sexuality in Pregnancy and the Post Partum

-Contact Hours: 6 (3 × 1 hour lectures;

-1 × 3 hour seminar)

-Prerequisite: BL522

-Content: This unit is designed to enable the student to gain an understanding of sexuality during pregnancy and the post partum, and the usual variations in sexuality during those periods and the ability to relate to patients with empathy and sensitivity.
+References: Advice on references will be provided at the commencement of teaching.
+P5581 Sexuality in Pregnancy and the Post Partum Contact Hours: 6 (lectures, seminar) Corequisite: P5780 Content: This subject is designed to enable the student to gain an understanding of sexuality during pregnancy and the post partum, the usual variations in sexuality during those periods and the ability to relate to patients with empathy and sensitivity.
 Assessment: 1,500 word assignment.